Numark Pro TT-2: Pricing

-The Numark Pro TT series of turntables were priced at $299 for the TT-100, $499 for the Pro TT-1 and Pro TT-1+, and $599 for the Pro TT-2.
-Before the Pro TT series was phased out due to the introduction of the next generation TTX and TTXUSB turntables, Numark offered limited edition models of the Pro TT-1+ and Pro TT-2 having chrome finishes.
+The Numark Pro TT series of turntables was priced at $299 for the TT-100, $499 for the Pro TT-1 and Pro TT-1+, and $599 for the Pro TT-2.
+Before the Pro TT series was phased out due to the introduction of the next-generation TTX and TTXUSB turntables, Numark offered limited edition models of the Pro TT-1+ and Pro TT-2 with chrome finishes.
 Some versions had blue LED lights.
-Numark also released a MX edition of the Pro TT-2 which had a glossy all black finish like the TT-100.
+Numark also released an MX edition of the Pro TT-2, which had a glossy all-black finish like the TT-100.
 The Pro TT series Numark turntables are now very hard to find, almost impossible to find "new".
 Online prices can range from US$99 to $400, depending on the condition and location.

 Alternative turntables

 Three-speed DJ turntables offered by Audio-Technica, ReLoop, and Stanton, as well as Numark, are Hanpin descendants of the Numark Pro TT series.
 Examples are the Audio-Technica AT-LP120-USB and AT-PL120 at the lower end, and the Audio-Technica AT-LP1240-USB, Reloop RP-7000 and RP-8000 at the high end.
 The tonearm and plastic dust cover hinges remain the same.
-The direct drive motor has been updated to a 16 pole motor.
-Most models now offered include a preamp with a line level output as well as a USB output.
-A newer model offered by Numark, the TTXUSB direct drive turntable, made by Hanpin, features a LCD display, three speeds, and a restyled plinth but it is not supplied with a dust cover.
+The direct-drive motor has been updated to a 16-pole motor.
+Most models now offered include a preamp with a line-level output as well as a USB output.
+A newer model offered by Numark, the TTXUSB direct drive turntable, made by Hanpin, features a LCD, three speeds, and a restyled plinth but it is not supplied with a dust cover.
 There are also other Hanpin turntables on the market in different regions of the world sold under various brand names.